dottenad/reviewgenieknowledgebase/docs/items/products/what.md

 # What Is a Product?

 A **Product** in ReviewStream is an item that your customer purchased from your business.
-This is one of the two main item types on RevieweStream and is typically used for eCommerce businesses.
+This is one of the two main item types on ReviewStream and is typically used for eCommerce businesses.

 A Product is a reviewable entity tied directly to a customer purchase.
 When someone buys your product—whether on Amazon, Etsy, Shopify, or another platform—you can direct them to the review page for the exact product they purchased from you.